Hermograph Press

 Nine Days Traveling4

-Nine Days Traveling (2020)
+Nine Days Traveling (2020/2024)

-Making space for the Bicentennial Edition!
+First Edition Closeout Sale In Progress!
 Get the last ones at a discount or with author signature!

 In 1825 the Marquis de Lafayette, during the course of a one-year tour of the United States, visited the new state of Alabama, his first time west of the Appalachian Mountains.
 For nine days he journeyed along the Federal Road, one of the first government-made roads connecting the far ends of the nation, through the Creek Nation still existing but actually doomed to cease, and down the Alabama River on one of the earliest steam boats.
 Where did he go?
 If he did the trip today, what would he see?
 What would be the same?
 What would be different?
 And how would you follow along with him on modern roads?

-"Nine Days Traveling" is your guidebook to the 37 places and the route Lafayette took through the state, with driving directions, modern maps, over 100 photographs, walking tour maps, and side trips, from the banks of the Chattachoochee River near Georgia's Fort Benning to Montgomery, then down to once French/English/Spanish Mobile city and Mobile Point on the Gulf of Mexico.
+"Nine Days Traveling" is your guidebook to the 37 places and the route Lafayette took through the state, with driving directions, modern maps, over 100 photographs, walking tour maps, and side trips, from the banks of the Chattachoochee River near Georgia's Fort Moore to Montgomery, then down to once French/English/Spanish Mobile city and Mobile Point on the Gulf of Mexico.

 Click here for more information, sample chapters, photos!